Transmitter-device-independent quantum key distribution

-\textit{STDI protocol}.--- In TDI or quantum steering scenario, beyond the minimal set of assumptions, namely, (i) the validity and completeness of quantum theory; (ii) the availability of trusted local randomness for input generation by the communication parties; (iii) isolation of the input-output information from adversaries; and (iv) an authenticated classical channel and trusted classical post-processing, one additionally assumes that (v) the no-click outcomes produced by the device at the trusted side are independent of the input choice, which is known as fair-sampling assumption in the context of Bell test.
-In STDI, we further assume that (vi) there is only one-way communication from the untrusted source to the detection module in the transmitter.
+\textit{TDI-QKD protocol}.--- The proposed TDI protocol rests on the 1sDI set of assumptions, that is, beyond the minimal set of assumptions: (i) the validity and completeness of quantum theory; (ii) the availability of trusted local randomness for input generation by the communication parties; (iii) isolation of the input-output information from adversaries; and (iv) an authenticated classical channel and trusted classical post-processing, it additionally assumes that (v) the measurement devices at the receiver are pre-calibrated and certified---especially, the no-click outcomes are independent of the input choice, known as fair-sampling assumption in the context of Bell test~\cite{brunner2014Bell}.